 For this approach to be operational, the Fund is supposed to consider a set of factors that influence the extent to which a more or less formal kind of engagement between debtor and creditors can be judged to be adequate.
 The first of these factors is the complexity of the restructuring, which depends on the number and heterogeneity of creditors, the variety of debt instruments and claims, with its consequent impact on inter-creditor equity issues, and the likely size of the haircut required to reestablish debt sustainability.
 The second factor for judging whether a formal negotiating framework is necessary or not is the representativeness of the creditor committee.
-The Fund claims that this can be inferred from the proportion of principal held by creditors that have signaled their support for the committee and by the extent to which the main types of creditors are represented in it, though it falls short of recommending the establishment of a numerical threshold.
+The Fund claims that this can be inferred from the proportion of principal held by creditors that have signalled their support for the committee and by the extent to which the main types of creditors are represented in it, though it falls short of recommending the establishment of a numerical threshold.

-The third factor considered is whether a "reasonable period has ellapsed to allow for the formation of a representative committee", where the judgment has to take into account the characteristics of the investor base (if it is spread over many countries or not) and the debtor's behaviour either facilitating or trying to block the formation of the committee.
+The third factor considered is whether a "reasonable period has elapsed to allow for the formation of a representative committee", where the judgment has to take into account the characteristics of the investor base (if it is spread over many countries or not) and the debtor's behaviour either facilitating or trying to block the formation of the committee.
 However, once a committee that is deemed to be "representative" by the IMF has been established, even if it is not representative at all in the view of the debtor, the sovereign is required to make good faith efforts to negotiate with it.

-Moreover, the debtor is expected to negotiate the terms of the restructuring with the committee on the basis of the following set of principles of "best practice", which were drafted by the private sector45:
+Moreover, the debtor is expected to negotiate the terms of the restructuring with the committee on the basis of the following set of principles of "best practice", which were drafted by the private sector:

--A collective framework could be established for the sovereign debtor to negotiate a restructuring of its debt with a steering committee representative of all private creditors;

-45 Which build upon the principles that guided the operation of bank steering committees in the 1980s.

-In complex restructurings, there may be a number of subcommittees that channel into the steering committee;

--The debtor would share information with the steering committee, including -where necessary- confidential information, to enable creditors to make informed decisions regarding the terms of a restructuring.
-Committee members would need to commit to take appropriate steps to preserve confidentiality;

-Creditors represented on the committee would agree to a standstill on litigation during the negotiating process;
+- A collective framework could be established for the sovereign debtor to negotiate a restructuring of its debt with a steering committee representative of all private creditors.
+In complex restructurings, there may be a number of subcommittees that channel into the steering committee; - The debtor would share information with the steering committee, including where necessary confidential information, to enable creditors to make informed decisions regarding the terms of a restructuring.
+Committee members would need to commit to take appropriate steps to preserve confidentiality; - Creditors represented on the committee would agree to a standstill on litigation during the negotiating process; - The steering committee would retain financial and legal advisors and the reasonable costs of these advisors would be borne by the debtor.
+To expedite complex restructurings, the committee and the debtor may choose to appoint a mediator to facilitate the negotiating process;

-- -The steering committee would retain financial and legal advisors and the reasonable costs of these advisors would be borne by the debtor.
-To expedite complex restructurings, the committee and the debtor may choose to appoint a mediator to facilitate the negotiating process; - -The steering committee would not be able to take decisions that would be binding on creditors.
+The steering committee would not be able to take decisions that would be binding on creditors.
 At the same time, the debtor would not be required to secure unanimous support of the committee for restructuring proposals.

-The only counterbalance to this clearly pro-creditor bias is that, when negotiations stagnate because the demands of creditors are inconsistent with the parameters that may have previously been established in a Fund-supported program, the Fund can continue to support the country despite the lack of progress in negotiations.
+The only counterbalance to this clearly procreditor bias is that, when negotiations stagnate because the demands of creditors are inconsistent with the parameters that may have previously been established in a Fund-supported programme, the Fund can continue to support the country despite the lack of progress in negotiations.

-In effect, in theory the LIA policy is designed to operate against the background of a Fund arrangement that provides for an appropriate46 balance between financing and ajustment, a balance that should aim at both preventing the debtor country from suffering extreme economic hardship and encouraging it to undertake measures to recover external viability.
+In effect, in theory the LIA policy is designed to operate against the background of a Fund arrangement that provides for an appropriate balance between financing and adjustment, a balance that should aim at both preventing the debtor country from suffering extreme economic hardship and encouraging it to undertake measures to recover external viability.
 At the same time, this contributes to supporting the value of creditor assets or, at least, to preventing an excessive loss of value.